Eric Bana: 2005–2010: Historical films and Star Trek

 After the varied reception of Hulk and Troy, film critics questioned Bana's bankability in big-budget films.
-He responded in Empire magazine: "It's not like it [Hulk] was a flop.
-When you're on a long shoot it is a long personal investment.
-If I wasn't happy with the end result I'd be bloody upset, but in every case so far I've been happy.
+He responded in Empire: "It's not like it [Hulk] was a flop.
+When you're on a long shoot, it is a long personal investment.
+If I wasn't happy with the end result, I'd be bloody upset, but in every case so far, I've been happy.
 Troy could take $50 and I wouldn't regret it."

 The following year, 2005, Bana co-starred with Daniel Craig and Geoffrey Rush in Steven Spielberg's controversial thriller Munich.
 Bana played Avner, a Mossad agent, who is ordered to track down and kill the Black September terrorists thought to be responsible for the massacre of Israeli athletes at the 1972 Summer Olympics.
 The film garnered praise from critics, and grossed $131 million worldwide.
 It was nominated for five Academy Awards in 2006.
 The Los Angeles Times wrote that Bana as Avner "projects a combination of sensitivity and ruthlessness and [...] knows how to present a face for which worry is a new experience."
 The Telegraph was equally impressed with Bana's emotional and "sublimely convincing" portrayal.

-In 2006 Bana was invited to join the Academy of Motion Picture Arts and Sciences.
+In 2006, Bana was invited to join the Academy of Motion Picture Arts and Sciences.
 Lucky You, a romantic comedy on which Bana worked before filming Munich, was released in early 2007.
 In the film, he played Huck Cheever, a professional poker player who must overcome his personal problems to win a high-stakes tournament in Las Vegas.
 Lucky You was negatively received; one critic opined that Bana's performance "simply isn't appealing enough to make us care if he succeeds or fails."
 His next film was the Australian drama Romulus, My Father (2007).
 The film, based on Raimond Gaita's memoir of the same title, portrays a couple and their struggle in the face of adversity to raise their son.
 Upon release, the film was a critical success, and Bana's performance earned him a second Australian Film Institute Award for Best Actor.